Nintendo's SNES Classic preorders were a shitshow

-I sure hope you weren't hoping to preorder the Super NES Classic Edition, the pint-sized $80 remake of one of Nintendo's most beloved game consoles.
+I sure hope you weren't hoping to preorder the Super NES Classic Edition, the pint-sized $80 (£80, roughly AU$105) remake of one of Nintendo's most beloved game consoles.
 Because Nintendo doesn't seem to want your money.

 How else would you explain what loyal Nintendo fans went through in the past 18 hours?